Louis Doulas

 In S. Goldberg and M. Walker (eds.), Attitude in Philosophy, Oxford University Press (forthcoming) (with Annalisa Coliva)

-In M. Baghramian, J. A. Carter, and R. Rowland (eds.), The Routledge Handbook of Philosophy of Disagreement, Routledge (forthcoming) (with Annalisa Coliva)
+In M. Baghramian, J. A. Carter, and R. Rowland (eds.), The Routledge Handbook of Philosophy of Disagreement, Routledge (2025) (with Annalisa Coliva)

 Synthese (2022) 200: 1–14 (with Annalisa Coliva)